 Use Glade to design your UI.

-We will touch the second option later, but for now let's become familiar with the
+We will touch the second option later, but for now let's become familiar

 set action.
 Typical usage of